How to Become a Hearing Aid Specialists in Washington

 Obtain Washington licensure or certification

 Washington may require specific licensing or professional certification for hearing aid specialistss.
-Requirements vary by state — contact the Washington Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Washington Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Washington

-Washington employs 220 hearing aid specialists.
+Washington employs 280 hearing aid specialists.
+The highest concentrations are in Seattle-Tacoma-Bellevue.

 Hearing Aid Specialists salary range in Washington